v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 24. To test the **Save** functionality, begin by hovering your mouse over the green **check mark** icon, which should display the tool tip of **Save.** Once you have verified the tool tip displays properly, select the **check mark** icon to submit the form.

-25. Since the **Assign To** field is a required field, an error message should be displayed at the top of the screen indicating that one or more fields have errors.
-Scroll down through the form and note the specific error message below the **Assign To** field.
+25. Since the **Assign To** field is a required field, an error message should be displayed below the field indicating that it's required.
 ‎
 ‎In the **Assign To** field, enter **Allan** in the field and then select **Allan Deyoung** from the list.